 12. Judges will not assess the particular beverage should the competitors fail to comply with the rule.
 Judges will begin evaluating their drink as soon as it is served.

-13. All drinks must be prepared using the official products such as coffee, milk, syrup, machine, cups and etc
+13. All drinks must be prepared using the official products, such as coffee, milk, syrup, machine, cups, etc

 14. All official products will be provided for the competitors during the competitions.

-Nothing other than ground coffee and water may be placed in the portafilters
+Only ground coffee and water may be placed in the portafilters.

 1. A team may raise their hand and declare a “technical time out” in the event that they believe there is a technical problem with any of the following ABTC-provided equipment.